7 Bible Verses About Comfort: God's Word for Strength in Hard Times

 How you go about dealing with hard times depends on your willingness to take active steps to inspire comfort and strength amidst pain and grief.

-With that said, here are seven Bible verses about comfort to remind you that God is still in control.
+With that said, here are seven Bible verses about comfort to empower with strength in stressful times.

 Valleys are low, dark and lonely moments in life.
 Life's valleys are some of the most if not most difficult moments to deal with.
 They usually come when we are vulnerable.
 When our finances have dried up, in our times of mourning, or in times of great misfortunes.